-If they get hung up on being the victim, blaming others or becoming judgmental don’t judge them.
+If they get hung up on being the victim, blaming others, or becoming judgmental don’t judge them.
 At the same time, you must guard against enabling or encouraging them in these thought patterns.
 This is because this leads to corrosive and self-destructive thought patterns.
 In turn, this prevents them from learning or healing from undesirable experiences.

 When their sharing gets sidetracked, you can use phrases to guide them away from the victim mentality.
 Don’t invalidate their current feelings, but at the same time use phrasing like, “I hear what you are saying.
 How would you tell this part of your life story to someone to help guide them to a place of healing?
-Or, “How could you use this part of your life story help a child or adolescent that may have had a similar life story?
+Or, “How could you use this part of your life story to help a child or adolescent that may have had a similar life story?

 We use a quote to help put things in perspective.

 “Live long and prosper.” ― Leonard Nimoy as Spock on StarTrek